-The Rolex Cosmograph Daytona 116500LN made its debut over 2 years ago, yet it’s still one of the most sought after watches on the planet.
+The Rolex Cosmograph Daytona Ref 116500LN made its debut over 2 years ago.
+Yet it’s still one of the most sought after watches on the planet.
 Even if you don’t like watches, I guarantee you’ve seen this model mentioned on social media.
-Waiting lists at authorized Rolex retailers are still several miles long and growing.
-Already a popular model, the Rolex Daytona is a serious contender for the best steel luxury sports watch currently in production.
+Waiting lists at authorized Rolex retailers are still several miles long.
+And they’re growing by the day.
+This makes the Rolex Daytona a serious contender for the title of best steel luxury sports watch.
+Ever.
 Read on to find out what that even means.

 The Steel Luxury Sports Watch